Slack Bot Setup

 Pipeline Threads

-When a pipeline run starts, the engine creates a thread in the configured channel.
+When a pipeline run starts, the engine creates a thread in the configured channel (project-specific or global fallback).
 Each step’s output is posted as replies in the thread, attributed to the agent handling that step.
 You can watch a full engineering pipeline unfold as a Slack conversation.

 Mentions